 Steven C. Quay, M.D., Ph.D.
 Dr. Quay has served as Chief Executive Officer, President and Chairman of the Board of Directors of the Company since the Company was incorporated in April 2009.
 Prior to his work at the Company, Dr. Quay served as Chairman of the Board, President and Chief Executive Officer of MDRNA, Inc., a biotechnology company focused on the development and commercialization of RNAi-based therapeutic products, from August 2000 to May 2008, and as its Chief Scientific Officer until November 30, 2008 (MDRNA, Inc. was formerly known as Nastech Pharmaceutical Company Inc. and is currently known as Marina Biotech, Inc.).
 From December 2008 to April 2009, Dr. Quay was involved in acquiring the Company's assets and preparing the Company's business plan.
-Dr. Quay is certified in Anatomic Pathology with the American Board of Pathology, completed both an internship and residency in anatomic pathology at Massachusetts General Hospital, a Harvard Medical School teaching hospital, is a former faculty member of the Department of Pathology, Stanford University School of Medicine, and is a named inventor on 14 U.S. and foreign patents covering the ForeCYTE Breast Aspirator.
-Including the patents for the ForeCYTE Breast Aspirator, Dr. Quay is a named inventor on 86 U.S. patents, 129 pending patent applications and is a named inventor on 86 U.S. patents, 129 pending patent applications and is a named inventor on 86 U.S. patents, 129 pending patent applications and is a named inventor on 86 U.S. patents, 129 pending patent applications and is a named inventor on the U.S. Food and Drug Administration.
+Dr. Quay is certified in Anatomic Pathology with the American Board of Pathology, completed both an internship and residency in anatomic pathology at Massachusetts General Hospital, a Harvard Medical School teaching hospital, is a former faculty member of the Department of Pathology, Stanford University School of Medicine, and is a named inventor on 14 U.S. and foreign patents covering the ForeCYTE Breast Aspirator, Dr. Quay is a named inventor on 86 U.S. patents, 129 pending patent applications and is a named inventor on patents covering five pharmaceutical products that have been approved by the U.S. Food and Drug Administration.
 Dr. Quay received an M.D. in 1977 and a Ph.D. in 1975 from the University of Michigan Medical School.
-He also received his B.A. degree in biology, chemistry and Molecular Pathology, the Society for Laboratory Automation and Screening and the Association of Pathology Informatics.
-He was selected to serve on the Company's Board of Directors because of his role as a founder of the Company and the inventor of the ForeCYT
+He also received his B.A. degree in biology, chemistry and mathematics from Western Michigan University in 1971.
+Dr. Quay is a member of the American Society of Investigative Pathology, the Association of Molecular Pathology, the Society for Laboratory Automation and Screening and the Association of Pathology Informatics.
+He was selected to serve on the Company's Board of Directors because of his role as a founder of the Company and the inventor of the ForeCYTE Breast Aspirator, as well as his qualifications as a physician and